clerk/javascript/packages/upgrade/source/versions/v5/common/userbuttonpopoveractionbuttontext-removed.md

   - "elements:\\s+{[\\s\\S]*?userButtonPopoverActionButtonText__manageAccount:[\\s\\S]*?}"
 ---

-The `userButtonPopoverActionButtonText` customization descriptor has been removed, as the text for this button is now directly rendered inside the button rather than an extra wrapping element.
-The nested descriptors `userButtonPopoverActionButtonText__signOut` and `userButtonPopoverActionButtonText__manageAccount` have also been removed.
+The `userButtonPopoverActionButtonText` customization id has been removed, as the text for this button is now directly rendered inside the button rather than an extra wrapping element.
+The nested ids `userButtonPopoverActionButtonText__signOut` and `userButtonPopoverActionButtonText__manageAccount` have also been removed.
 Any styling that needs to apply to the text can be applied to its direct parent `cl-userButtonPopoverActionButton`.